Vitamin-D-Toxizität: 5 Anzeichen, dass Sie zu viel eingenommen haben

 What is vitamin D toxicity?

 Vitamin D toxicity happens when your body has too much vitamin D, usually caused by taking too many supplements.
-It’s rare from sunlight or diet alone but taking high-dose supplements over time, especially during the darker winter months to avoid a deficiency, can put you at risk1.
+It’s rare from sunlight or diet alone but taking high-dose supplements over time, especially during the darker winter months to avoid a Mangel, can put you at risk1.

 Excess vitamin D raises calcium levels in the blood, causing symptoms such as feeling sick, tiredness, frequent peeing, kidney problems, and, in severe cases, heart issues.